 Why?
-Well, basically the resources for developing a blockchain technology on its own is pretty scarce.
-As an only a limited amount of programmers can handle the complexity of the tech, many companies are taking their services.
+Well, basically, the resources for developing a blockchain technology on its own is pretty scarce.
+As only a limited number of programmers can handle the complexity of the tech, many companies are taking their services.

 Thus, the blockchain as service industries is rapidly evolving to accommodate all the needs better.
-I can safely say that we will continue to see more growth in this sector.
+We can safely say that we will continue to see more growth in this sector.

-Also, due to the legal issues in ICO, now most of them are replaced by Security Tokens.
+Also, due to ICO’s legal issues, now most of them are replaced by Security Tokens.
 These are similar to ICOs but comes with legal backups.
 So, people who invest in ICOs won’t face any scams or fraudulent companies.